sagemath/sage/src/doc/en/reference/references/index.rst

 ..
 [Sam2012] \P. Samanta: *Antipodal Graphs*
              :doi:`10.13140/RG.2.2.28238.46409`

 ..
+[San2009] Samson Saneblidze. *The bitwisted Cartesian model for the free
+             loop fibration*.
+Topology Appl.
+156, No. 5, 897-910 (2009).

+..
 [Saw1985] \K. Sawade.
              *A Hadamard matrix of order 268*,
              Graphs and Combinatorics 1(1) (1985): 185-187.